Have You Ever Wondered How Much

-If our economy jumped from 1913 to 2013 overnight then heads would roll in the streets for months, but since the damage to our coin of the realm has been done incrementally, our heads just wag in pity at anybody that can't understand the natural change in the value of our small change.
+If the state of our economy had jumped overnight from 1913 to 2013 then heads would roll in the streets for months, but since the damage to our coin of the realm has been done incrementally, our heads just wag in pity at anybody that can't understand the evolutionary change in the value of our small change.
+"It's the inflation, Stupid!"

 "In the absence of the gold standard, there is no way to protect savings from confiscation through inflation.
 There is no safe store of value." ~ Alan Greenspan